SteveGilham/altcover/README.md

 *  -x, --xmlReport=VALUE       Optional: The output report template file (default: coverage.xml in the current directory)
 *  -f, --fileFilter=VALUE      Optional: source file name to exclude from instrumentation (may repeat)
 *  -s, --assemblyFilter=VALUE  Optional: assembly name to exclude from instrumentation (may repeat)
+*  -e, --assemblyExcludeFilter=VALUE Optional: assembly which links other instrumented assemblies but for which internal details may be excluded (may repeat)
 *  -t, --typeFilter=VALUE      Optional: type name to exclude from instrumentation (may repeat)
 *  -m, --methodFilter=VALUE    Optional: method name to exclude from instrumentation (may repeat)
 *  -a, --attributeFilter=VALUE Optional: attribute name to exclude from instrumentation (may repeat)
 *  -?, --help, -h              Prints out the options.
 * --                           the rest of the command line is treated as a command to execute after performing instrumentation

+### Notes

 The strong-name key arguments (`-k`, `--sn`) are not available in the .net core build, as the Mono.Cecil beta on that platform (and maybe the whole platform?), does not currently support strong-naming even though it can consume strong-named assemblies.